aakankshabhende/aakankshabhende/README.md

 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 📫 Reach me at : **aakanksha0407@gmail.com**
 - ⚡ Fun fact: I love designing and travelling to explore new places.
+- ❤️ Building a community to make an impact by training new generations on cutting edge technologies to meet future requirements.
+You can join us [here](https://www.linkedin.com/company/websycode)

 <br/>